pyfar/pyrato/README.rst

 `pyfar example gallery`_ that also contains more specific and in-depth examples that can be executed interactively without a local installation by clicking the mybinder.org button on the respective example.
-The `pyfar documentation`_ gives a detailed and complete overview of pyfar.
+The `pyrato documentation`_ gives a detailed and complete overview of pyrato.
 All these information are available from `pyfar.org`_.

 Installation